SmithCollegeHCV/ReportPerferenceAnalysis/README.md

-ReportPerferenceAnalysis:
-Research exploring how individual differences affect what people value in analyzing reports
+The project explores how individual differences affect what people value in analyzing reports